Y4ser15/DS_Bootcamp_FinalProject/README.md

 ### Group Members:
-- Yasser AlOmar ( front-end, back-end )
+- Yasser AlOmar ( dashboard,front-end, back-end )
 - Khalid Alghamdy ( nlp modeling, front-end, back-end )
 - Meshari Alqahtani ( EDA )
-- Razan Altamimi ( web scrabing )
+- Razan Altamimi ( web scrabing, persentasion )

 ### Objectives:
 We aim to create a model that can detect if a person is depressed or not based on their text patterns on social media.